ccastro25/Adding_PC_To_Local_Domain_Within_Active_Directory/README.md

 # Confirming PC is in Local Domain

 1. From Windows Server VM:
-    - Within Server Manager Dashboard, select `Active Directory Domains and Trusts`
+    - Within Server Manager Dashboard, select ` Active Driectory Users and Computers`
     - Select `castro.local > Computers`
     - The PC should be listed
 2. From Windows PC VM: